jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

     OK

-We are GREEN. *WOO HOO!* You have a passing test
+We are GREEN. *WOO HOO!* The test passes

 REFACTOR: make it better